 As you might guess, this leaves certain cases and material left up for argument as to whether or not they meet the dictates of Penal Code Section 311.
-This is where your attorney will be invaluable in deciding what your best options are for either fighting or negotiating the case.
+This is where your attorney will be invaluable in deciding your best options for either fighting or negotiating the case.

 What is Obscene Material?

 There is a lot out there about what constitutes obscenity related to some of these severe charges.
 If you look at it carefully, it is not always clearly defined and can lead to confusion.